Poikilos/EnlivenMinetest/utilities/gimp/plug-ins/remove_halo.md

 )
 ```

-- This may be deprecated, even though it matches the docs.
+- This kind of register call may be deprecated, even though it matches
+  the docs.
   - https://www.gimp.org/docs/python/index.html
 ```python
 register(